UraweRure/practice-for-html-css-capstone-project/planning.md

     Page 2 Survey
         Navigation Bar linking to all 4 pages
-        HTML form with a minimum of:
+        HTML form with a minimum of: <action=* ><method=post or get?>
-            1 fieldset?
+            1 fieldset
+                Checkboxes en layout
             3 inputs

-            I consider a lens flare...:
-                checkboxes
-                    An ugly mistake
-                    An Intentional way to ruin a photograph A snob practice
-                    An intentional aesthetic effect
-                    Interesting
-                    Funny
                 2 text
                     Name
                     Email
+                1 date
             1 textarea "Comments"

             Appropriate labels for the above